qntm/hatetris/README.md

 This is the source code for [HATETRIS](https://qntm.org/hatetris).

+## List of AIs

+### HATETRIS

+The original and worst.
+Designed by me, qntm, in 2010, this was intended to be the toughest Tetris piece selection AI ever.

+### HATETRIS Mild

+This is a slightly simplified version of the HATETRIS algorithm which omits a piece of specialised logic intended to prevent wells from repeating and thereby prevent players from being able to catch the game in a loop and play forever.

+Due to this omission, it is believed to be possible to play against HATETRIS Mild forever, and get an unbounded number of lines.

+### LOVETRIS

+Provides I pieces every time.

+### Brzustowski (1992)

+Implements the algorithm described in John Brzustowski's 1992 paper [Can you win at Tetris?](https://open.library.ubc.ca/media/download/pdf/831/1.0079748/1).
+The answer to the question is "No"; Brzustowski proved that it is impossible to play against this algorithm forever.
+He was the first to prove this result.

+### Burgiel (1997)

+Implements the algorithm described in Heidi Burgiel's 1997 paper [How to lose at Tetris](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.55.8562&rep=rep1&type=pdf).
+Burgiel provides a much simpler Tetris algorithm which pays no attention to the current state of the well when selecting the next piece, instead simply alternating S and Z pieces forever, and proves that this algorithm, too, is undefeatable.

 ## Writing a custom AI

 A custom AI for HATETRIS should be a possibly-[`async`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) **JavaScript [function expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/function)** (or [arrow function expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)), looking something like this: